au-chrismor/edgyhub/mqtt-container/README.md

-# edgy-container
+# mqtt-container

 ## Introduction
-This is the core services container for the Edgy Hub project.
+This is part of the core services for the Edgy Hub project.

 ## Implementation
 The settings included are basic, but they get the system going.
 You can update "mosquitto.conf" in this directory with any parameters you wish to override from a default installation.